Code-Hex/pget/README.md

 ## Description

-Download the file from a URL using a parallel request
+Download using a parallel requests

 ## Installation